MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/10-OrgData-Retrieving-Org-Data-Microsoft-Graph.md

         }
         ```

-    - A filter is created that defines the type of search to perform.
+    - A filter is then created that defines the type of search to perform.
 In this case the code is searching for files in OneDrive for Business so `driveItem` is used.
+This is the same as passing `driveItem` to `entity-types` in the `mgt-search-results` component that you saw earlier.
 The `query` parameter is then added to the `queryString` filter along with `ContentType:Document`.

         ```typescript
         const filter = {